How To Be A Mean Girl In Five Easy Steps

 An Answer Interrupted: Murder and Betrayal on the Internet

 Feel free to leave your own suggestions in the comment boxes.
 Compensation will be in the form of a small print mention in the screenplay manuscript.
-I’ll ask them to add it to the credits.
+I’ll ask the producers to add it to the credits.

 As for becoming a Mean Girl, I checked with Wikihow, my go-to source on all things mean, to see what they had to say about becoming a mean girl.
-According to them, becoming a mean girl is fifteen steps long and is divided into two parts!
-Now that’s just mean.
+According to them, becoming a mean girl is fifteen steps long and is divided into two parts.
+That’s one more part than I would have guessed.
+I thought you just had to be mean to be a Mean Girl.
+Fifteen steps is just mean.

 So I’m going to give you the Evelyn Wood version of the How To Be a Mean Girl evolutionary process.

-After reading and studying Wikihow’s course in Be-Badass-ery, I know my little friend would flunk part of the curriculum, I’d fail another part, but together!
+After reading and studying Wikihow’s course in Be-Badass-ery, I know my little friend who’s been witness to the meanness on the internet that I’ve been subjected to would flunk part of the curriculum, I’d fail another part, but together!
 Oh, together, she and I would form a Mean Girl who could, who could, well, who could go to Office Depot and get a fake degree printed from the Mean Girl Arts Academy.

 1) A Mean Girl is supposed to always look good.